verb (runs, running; past ran /ran/; past participle run)

-- Persistently seek to acquire or attain: businesses which have spent years running after the baby boom marketMore example sentences
+- informal Seek to acquire or attain; pursue persistently: businesses that have spent years running after the boomer marketMore example sentences

 - I really hope that my band will keep on being honest and playing the good music instead of turning into rats running after the rockstar lifestyle.

 - They have been largely ignored by the media, businesses and public institutions, which have spent years running after the baby-boom market.

 - Seek the company of (someone) with the aim of developing a romantic or sexual relationship with them.More example sentences